CAR SHIPPING TO AUSTRALIA – RULES & REGULATIONS

 Not all states have all these requirements.
 Sydney and Brisbane can sometimes be stricter than Perth and Melbourne.

 PERSONAL IMPORT STICKER / PLATE.
 Before a vehicle is registered the 3rd copy of the import approval is sent to the company listed who will supply a personal import sticker / plate which is affixed under the bonnet or inside the door.
 Number plates are normally supplied by the registration authority.
-There is no minimum length of compulsory ownership after importation and a vehicle can be re-sold at any time without restriction once a vehicle has been registered.
+There is no minimum length of compulsory ownership and a vehicle can be re-sold at any time without restriction once a vehicle has been registered.